Roco-scientist/vaccine_appt/README.md

 $ conda install --file requirements.txt
 ```
 <br><br>
-Fill in csv file.
+### Fill in the csv file:<br>
 It is case and word sensitive.
 Some values have the choices listed in the choice column of the csv.
 <br><br>

 ## Variables that are possible to change